MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

        ![Screenshot of Search dialog box and holographic keyboard.](media/search-holographic-keyboard.PNG "Screen shot of Search dialog box and holographic keyboard")

+    3. Close the keyboard to return to the guide list.

-    3. To refine the criteria, gaze at the magnifying glass again or select the box that shows the filter text.
+    4. To refine the criteria, gaze at the magnifying glass again or select the box that shows the filter text.

-    4. To exit search and return to the main guides list, gaze at the **Back** button.
+    5. To exit search and return to the main guides list, gaze at the **Back** button.